paulgoleary/milagro-crypto-js/README.md

 ```

 ## Run examples
-We provide also some script examples for [Nodejs](https://nodejs.org/en/).
+We provide also some script examples for [nodejs](https://nodejs.org/en/).
 In order to try, for example, the script on ECC functions type the following commands
 ```
 node ./example/example_ECC_NIST256.js
 ```
+#### Browsers
+In the `/example/browser` directory we converted all the example scripts with [Browserify](http://browserify.org/).